The Plan to Make the Plan

 “A goal without a plan is just a wish.” - Antoine de Saint-Exupéry

-It’s that time of year again when elite sellers are putting together their plan for 2020.
+It’s that time of year again when elite sellers are putting together their plan for the new year.
 Early in my career, I remember having an incredible year of performance.
 I was the top rep in my region and preparing to go to Hawaii for President’s Club.
 It was, by far, my biggest income year to date.
 Sounds like a great story, right?
 It was actually one of my darkest hours in selling.
 Let me set the stage for you.

 It was about 7pm and I was sitting in my cubicle in Southfield, Michigan.
 I was holding my final commission check for that year in my hand.
 It was a big number and it was exactly what I was expecting it to be.
 You would think that I would have been overjoyed in that moment, but I was not.
 In fact, I was the exact opposite.
 I just sat there staring at the check.
 My good friend, Keith, came up to my desk and saw me sitting there with my head looking down.
 He took one look at my commission check and went crazy.
 He was hooting and hollering and then he realized that something was off.
 He asked me what was wrong, and I just shook my head and told him, “Nothing, I’m good."
 Keith was a good friend and he knew something was not right.
 Later that night he called my boss, Pete, and told him that something was going on.

 Any idea what the problem was?

 One of my favorite Lombardi quotes is, “I firmly believe that any man/woman’s finest hour, the greatest fulfillment of all that he/she holds dear, is that moment when he/she has worked his/her heart out in a good cause and lies exhausted on the field of battle - victorious.”